What is Sensory fiber neuropathy?

-- Once the underlying cause is identified, your doctor will try his fullest to treat its cause in order to resolve small fiber neuropathy.
+- Once the underlying cause is identified, your doctor will make every effort to treat that cause to resolve the small fiber neuropathy.

 - Patients may notice an improvement in their small fiber neuropathy symptoms when their underlying medical condition is resolved.

-- Eating a healthy diet, controlling blood sugar levels, maintaining healthy body weight and insulin therapy is essential in patients with diabetes or other metabolic diseases that will ultimately help in reducing the small fiber neuropathy symptoms.
+- A healthy diet, blood glucose control, maintaining a healthy body weight, and insulin therapy are essential for patients with diabetes or other metabolic diseases and will ultimately help reduce the symptoms of small fiber neuropathy.

-- Regular exercise and quitting smoking may help you get relief from the constricted blood vessels that are essential for supplying vital nutrients to the nerves.
+- Regular exercise and quitting smoking can help relieve constricted blood vessels that are essential for supplying vital nutrients to the nerves.

 - Managing Pain:

-Treatment of small fiber neuropathy also involves continuously managing the symptoms that arise from small fiber neuropathy.
-Pain is the most challenging symptom to manage.
-If possible, disease-specific treatment guidelines must be followed in order to manage pain.
-(E.g. diabetes, HIV or chemotherapy).
+Treating small fiber neuropathy also involves ongoing management of the symptoms that result from small fiber neuropathy.
+Pain is the most difficult symptom to manage.
+When possible, disease-specific treatment guidelines should be followed to manage pain. (e.g., diabetes, HIV, or chemotherapy).

-- Doctors may prescribe immunosuppressive medications to patients with autoimmune diseases.
-These medicines will suppress immunity and will remove the inflammation and further reducing the small fiber neuropathy associated symptoms.
+- Doctors may prescribe immunosuppressive drugs for patients with autoimmune diseases.
+These medications suppress immunity and eliminate inflammation, further reducing the symptoms associated with small fiber neuropathy.

-- The European Federation of Neurological Societies, the Canadian Pain Society, and the International Association for the Study of Pain (IASP) recommend tricyclic antidepressants and gabapentin/pregabalin as a first-line treatment option for neuropathic pain, with European Federation of Neurologic Societies and International Association for the Study of Pain (IASP) guidelines also involve lidocaine 5%.
-IASP also includes Serotonin-norepinephrine reuptake inhibitors (SNRIs) and opioids as the first line of treatment in some cases.
+- The European Federation of Neurological Societies, the Canadian Pain Society, and the International Association for the Study of Pain (IASP) recommend tricyclic antidepressants and gabapentin/pregabalin as first-line treatment for neuropathic pain, with the European Federation of Neurological Societies and the International Association for the Study of Pain (IASP) guidelines also including lidocaine 5%.
+IASP also includes serotonin-norepinephrine reuptake inhibitors (SNRIs) and opioids as first-line treatment in some cases.